flycheck/flycheck/doc/manual/extending.rst

       built-in error parsers.

-      If this property is given, it takes precedence over :checkprop:`:error-patterns`.
+      If this property is given, it takes precedence over :flyc:checkprop:`:error-patterns`.
 To use an error parser together with patterns, you must manually call
       :function:`flycheck-parse-with-patterns` in your error parser to apply the error patterns.
 You can then manipulate the :cl-struct:`flycheck-error` objects returned by this function.

-   .. checker-property:: :modes {mode}
+   .. flyc:checker-property:: :modes {mode}
                          :modes ({mode} ...)

       An unquoted major mode symbol or an unquoted list thereof.